-\textbf{Our approach.} We propose a new approach for KGFMs, which relies on \emph{probabilistic} node-relation equivariance as inductive bias.
-Instead of enforcing \textit{deterministic} equivariance over nodes and relations, these KGFMs respect \emph{probabilistic} node-relation equivariance.
-This relaxes the hard constraint that ``structurally isomorphic relations \emph{must have} identical representations'', and requires only that ``the representations of structurally isomorphic relations need to be equivalent in distribution'' over a model's stochastic processes.
-This way, the model retains crucial inductive bias needed for generalizing across different KGs, while the stochasticity of each forward pass ensures that structurally identical but semantically distinct relations are assigned different representations, allowing the model to distinguish between them~\citep{Srinivasan2020On,abboudsurprising}.
+\paragraph{Approach.} We propose a new approach for KGFMs that relies on \emph{probabilistic} node-relation equivariance as inductive bias, instead of enforcing \textit{deterministic} equivariance over nodes and relations.
+Probabilistic equivariance relaxes the hard constraint that ``structurally isomorphic relations \emph{must} have identical representations'', and requires only that the representations of structurally isomorphic relations need to be equivalent \emph{in distribution} over a model's stochastic predictive processes \citep{Srinivasan2020On,abboudsurprising}.
+This way, the model retains the inductive bias needed for generalizing across different KGs, while the stochasticity of each forward pass ensures that structurally identical but semantically distinct relations are assigned different representations.

-Inspired by the success of models that learn probabilistic invariants via random walks~\citep{deepwalk, node2vec-kdd2016, rwnn_original, kim_rwnn}, we introduce \textsc{Flock}, a KGFM that inherently computes probabilistic node-relation invariants.
-Given a (potentially unseen) KG, and a query, in each iteration, \textsc{Flock} first samples a set of random walks over KG based on the query, noting down both encountered nodes and relations with a recording protocol.
-To ensure the model can generalize to unseen entities and relation types, we \emph{anonymize} all nodes and relations, enforcing that \textsc{Flock} only learn from their structural roles.
+Inspired by the success of models that learn probabilistic invariants via random walks~\citep{deepwalk, node2vec-kdd2016, rwnn_original, kim_rwnn}, we introduce $\flock$, a KGFM that inherently computes probabilistic node-relation invariants.
+Given a potentially unseen KG and a query, $\flock$ iteratively samples random walks over the KG based on the query, encoding both encountered nodes and relations with a recording protocol.
+To ensure the model can generalize to unseen entities and relation types, we \emph{anonymize} all nodes and relations, enforcing that $\flock$ only learn from their structural roles.
 These anonymized sequences are then fed into a sequence processor, and the representations for each node and relation are aggregated via a consensus protocol.
-Finally, we construct per-query (triple) features from the aggregated entity and relation embeddings and input them into a binary classifier for link prediction.
+Finally, we construct per-query features from the aggregated entity and relation embeddings and input them into a binary classifier for link prediction.